South Branch

 the trailer.
 It was now dead.
 We unhooked and drove to nearby Hale, MI, for a new battery.
 Then, to keep them both charged, I wired the

 generator’s 12V supply directly to the batteries.
-This got us going again, but consumed all my free time and cut into our ‘Happy hour’!
+This worked, but consumed all my free time and cut into our ‘Happy hour’!
+To make

-To make things worse, the noise from our generator once again disturbed the veteran campers.
-(They started talking about us to our
+things worse, the noise from our generator disturbed the veteran campers.